jveilleux/FarmFreshWeb/create-or-connect-with-your-supplying-producers.md

 **Visible in Search: **You should discuss with the producer whether or not they wish to be visible on the FFW.
 If they wish to be invisible, their name and profile will still be shown next to their products in your shop, but they will not be searchable on the map or front-page lists.

 **Email and Phone: **This email and phone number will be visible on the profile.
-If this producer does not wish to be contacted by the public, then place your hub’s contact details here.
+If this producer does not wish to be contacted by the public, then place your farmers market contact details here.

 **About Us: **Remember the FFW is all about putting transparency into the food system and customers are increasingly interested in where their food has come from.
 Therefore, it pays to add plenty of detail about your producers and what makes them unique.